offensive-security/nethunter-LRT/README.md

 **Assumptions:** The device is normally booted, USB debugging enabled and plugged to the Linux machine via USB cable.

+**IMPORTANT NOTE**: To ensure a hassle free installation, use USB 2.0 ports during the installation.
+If installations fail inexplicably, it's most likely USB version standard issue.
+We use a powered USB 2.0 hub to connect our OPO to a computer during installations!

 **How to make this work:**

 1. Clone the repository and `cd` to the `Nethunter-LRT/` folder.